VictorMos2005/Metageno-Guerrero/README.md

 # Figures

-## PCoA in the anthropometric–demographic space and its association with BMI percentile, age group, and lifestyle
+## PCoA in the anthropometric-demographic space and its association with BMI percentile, age group, and lifestyle

 ###  REQUIRED LIBRARIES
 ```{r}